 Whitakers is a tiny town located in the state of North Carolina.
-With a population of 725 people and two constituent neighborhoods, Whitakers is the 435th largest community in North Carolina.
-Much of the housing stock in Whitakers was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 702 people and two constituent neighborhoods, Whitakers is the 435th largest community in North Carolina.

 Whitakers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Whitakers is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Whitakers who work in office and administrative support (19.44%), sales jobs (15.77%), and maintenance occupations (8.45%).
+Overall, Whitakers is a town of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Whitakers who work in office and administrative support (9.06%), management occupations (8.39%), and maintenance occupations (7.38%).

 As is often the case in a small town, Whitakers doesn't have a public transportation system that people use for their commute.

-The per capita income in Whitakers in 2010 was $14,009, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $56,036 for a family of four.
+The per capita income in Whitakers in 2018 was $15,434, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $61,736 for a family of four.
 Whitakers also has one of the higher rates of people living in poverty in the nation, with 30.05% of its population below the federal poverty line.

 Whitakers is a very ethnically-diverse town.
 The people who call Whitakers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitakers residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Whitakers include English, German, European, and African.
+Important ancestries of people in Whitakers include Irish, English, German, Scots-Irish, and Italian.

 The most common language spoken in Whitakers is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Spanish.